Whicker's World: Spin-off from Tonight

-Whicker's World began airing as a standalone show on BBC1 on 16 October 1965 with "Plumes For My Rich Aunt", a half-hour report looking at the excesses of that year's Paris Fashion Week.
-It moved to BBC2 in January 1966 and continued to air irregularly—once or twice a month—until the final episode of its first BBC run ("Two Sides of Fleet Street") on 18 May 1968.
+Whicker's World began airing as a standalone show on BBC Two on 16 October 1965 with "Plumes For My Rich Aunt", a half-hour report looking at the excesses of that year's Paris Fashion Week, and continued to air irregularly—once or twice a month—until the final episode of its first BBC run ("Two Sides of Fleet Street") on 18 May 1968.

 The show then moved to ITV as a production of Yorkshire Television, which had been established by a consortium to (successfully) bid for the newly created Yorkshire franchise area in 1967—Whicker himself was one of its shareholders, and the defection of Whicker's World from the BBC was seen as something of a coup for the network.
 Several of the episodes in Whicker's first ITV series looked at people and places in Yorkshire itself as a result—including interviewing Halifax native Percy Shaw (the inventor of cat's eyes), visiting elite horse trainers in Middleham, and attending a grouse shoot on the Glorious Twelfth.

 Although all episodes of Whicker's World were self-contained, Whicker continued the pattern established at Tonight of devoting mini-series of episodes to one particular location, subject, or theme—such as the South Pacific, package holidays, or lifestyle fads.
 In particular, he produced seven mini-series devoted to the United States and four about Australia (if including the earlier Tonight clip shows Whicker on Top of the World and Whicker Down Under, and considering the "Deep in the Heart of Texas" episodes from 1963 as a two-part series).

 Not all of these "series within a series" were given their own unique titles—for example, one of the seasons of films about the US, broadcast in 1977, was simply branded as Whicker's World—but those seasons which were given their own unique names included: